Global restrictions under local state discrimination: Non-local correlations

 such that $B_{0|0}=\Pi(\theta)$, $B_{1|0}=\Pi(\theta+\pi)$ for $y=0$ and $B_{0|1}=\Pi(-\theta)$, $B_{1|1}=\Pi(-\theta+\pi)$ for $y=1$.
 Using these measurements with the state preparations in \eqref{eq:states}, the probability of winning the CHSH game becomes $p_{\text{win}}^\text{CHSH}=(2+\cos\theta+\delta\sin\theta)/4$.
 One can analytically find that this probability reaches its maximum whenever $\tan\theta=\delta$, which reads

-As we detail in \appref{ap:chsh}, this bound, although derived for the states in \eqref{eq:states}, is general for any set $\{\ket{\psi_z}\}_{z=0,1}$ of equiprobable states.
+As we detail in \cite{supp}, this bound, although derived for the states in \eqref{eq:states}, is general for any set $\{\ket{\psi_z}\}_{z=0,1}$ of equiprobable states and can be further generalized for the non-equiprobable scenario.
 Hence, whenever \eqref{eq:chshbound} is saturated, the fidelity of $\rho$ with any maximally entangled state cannot be lower than $(1+\delta)/2$, which means that the overlap of the pure states $\rho_z$ that form the ensemble cannot be smaller than $\delta$.

 Next, we study the distinguishability of $\rho_z$ through the maximal success probability for Alice and Bob using local measurement strategies.
 Their respective local states, $\rho_z^A=\Tr_{B}\left[\rho_z\right]$ and $\rho_z^B=\Tr_{A}\left[\rho_z\right]$, are in both sides equivalent to